Preparing for Orientation and Enrollment

 - Comfortable walking shoes

-- Part of the program is at the Campus Recreation Center so bring clothing you can play in!
+- Part of the program is at the Student Recreation Center so bring clothing you can play in!
 This includes athletic shoes.

 - A water bottle to stay hydrated.
-There are hydration stations in the Holmes Student Center, Neptune, Grant North, and the Campus Recreation Center.
+There are hydration stations in the Holmes Student Center, Neptune, Grant North, and the Student Recreation Center.

 - Snacks (if desired, as meal times are staggered)